Fine-tune with the API or CLI

 Note

-After a fine-tuning job succeeds, the finetuned_output field contains the resulting model ID.
-You can use this ID for model deployment.
+After a fine-tuning job succeeds, the finetuned_output field provides the resulting model ID.
+Use this ID for model deployment.

 HTTP